LuniumLuk/music-manager/README.md

-# musicManager
+# music manager

-a Flask Program designed for
-Digital Assets Management Course Assignement
+a Flask Program designed for Digital Assets Management Course Assignement

 ### Deploy
 1.this program can be depolyed via gunicorn: